 - (1) Unplug the power cord from the power outlet before replacing parts or units.
-When having access to the power supply, be sure to unplug the power cord from the power outlet. - (2) Be careful not to lose screws, washers, or other parts removed for parts replacement. - (3) Do not remove gears from the document feed roller ASSY or ejection roller ASSY if at all possible.
-Once removed, they will become unusable and new gears will have to be put back in. - (4) When using soldering irons and other heat-generating tools, take care not to damage the resin parts such as wires, PCBs, and covers. - (5) Before handling the PCBs, touch a metal portion of the machine to discharge static electricity; otherwise, the electronic parts may be damaged due to the electricity charged in your body. - (6) When transporting PCBs, be sure to wrap them in conductive sheets such as aluminum foil. - (7) Be sure to reinsert self-tapping screws correctly, if removed. - (8) Tighten screws to the torque values listed on the next page. - (9) When connecting or disconnecting cable connectors, hold the connector bodies not the cables.
-If the connector has a lock, always slide the connector lock to unlock it. - (10) Before reassembly, apply the specified lubricant to the specified points.
-(Refer to Subsection 4.2 in this chapter.) - (11) After repairs, check not only the repaired portion but also that the connectors and other related portions function properly before operation checks. - (12) Once the print head unit prints, it will start head locking operation after five seconds from the end of printing.
+When having access to the power supply, be sure to unplug the power cord from the power outlet. - (2) Be careful not to lose screws, washers, or other parts removed for parts replacement. - (3) When using soldering irons and other heat-generating tools, take care not to damage the resin parts such as wires, PCBs, and covers. - (4) Before handling the PCBs, touch a metal portion of the machine to discharge static electricity; otherwise, the electronic parts may be damaged due to the electricity charged in your body. - (5) When transporting PCBs, be sure to wrap them in conductive sheets such as aluminum foil. - (6) Be sure to reinsert self-tapping screws correctly, if removed. - (7) Tighten screws to the torque values listed on the next page. - (8) When connecting or disconnecting cable connectors, hold the connector bodies not the cables.
+If the connector has a lock, always slide the connector lock to unlock it. - (9) Before reassembly, apply the specified lubricant to the specified points.
+(Refer to Subsection 4.2 in this chapter.) - (10) After repairs, check not only the repaired portion but also that the connectors and other related portions function properly before operation checks. - (11) Once the print head unit prints, it will start head locking operation after five seconds from the end of printing.
 The head locking operation will take 5 to 10 seconds.
 NEVER unplug the power cord before the machine completes the head locking operation; doing so will make the print head unit unusable and require replacement with a new print head unit.